gcverissimo/MASSA_Algorithm/README.md

 * **SVD solver parameter for PCA**: ```-v``` or ```--svd_solver_for_PCA```.
     * See the sklearn.decomposition.PCA topic on https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html for more info.
     * Default = full.
+* **HCA linkage method**: ```-l``` or ```--linkage_method```.
+    * The linkage criterion to use.
+The algorithm will merge the pairs of cluster that minimize this criterion.
+    * Options = complete, single, ward, average, weighted, centroid, median.
+For more info, see the scipy.cluster.hierarchy.linkage topic on https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html?highlight=linkage#scipy.cluster.hierarchy.linkage.
+    * Default = complete.
 * **Extension of image files**: ```-t``` or ```--image_type```.
     * Extension of the image files that will be generated.
 Suggested = png or svg.
     * Default = png.